NET WORTH: Unknown

 FUNDING AREAS: Violence Prevention, Environment, and Scientific Research

-OVERVIEW: Ted Waitt founded the Waitt Foundation, through which he's supported causes like violence prevention, the protection and restoration of oceans, and scientific innovation and discovery.
+OVERVIEW: Ted Waitt founded the Waitt Foundation, through which he has supported causes like violence prevention, the protection and restoration of oceans, and scientific innovation and discovery.
 He emphasizes awareness through the creation of films, educational materials, and other campaigns.
-Waitt's major focuses include influencing policy and developing technology to improve imaging and mapping for both biological and oceanic studies.
+Waitt's priorities include influencing policy and developing technology to improve imaging and mapping for both biological and oceanic studies.

 BACKGROUND: Ted Waitt started Gateway in 1985 out of his father's cattle ranch in Iowa with a $10,000 grant secured by his grandmother.
 A pioneer in the direct marketing of personal computers, Waitt eventually built Gateway into a multi-billion-dollar company.

 ENVIRONMENT: After creating a separate institute to focus solely on violence prevention, Waitt shifted the main focus of his foundation to raising global awareness about declining marine resources and funding initiatives focused on scientific research, protection, and policy change.
 The foundation backs organizations like Pew, Oceana and Conservation International.
 The foundation and the Waitt Institute work with policymakers and stakeholders to facilitate the creation of protected marine areas, improve the management of fisheries, and foster sustainable practices and policies.
 In addition, Waitt has funded major exploration initiatives to map seabeds, and conduct what the Waitt Institute describes as "arguably the most technologically advanced scientific expedition the Titanic ever organized."
 In 2009, he also launched the Earhart Expedition to find Amelia Earhart's plane.
 While these last two projects may be considered by some a waste of philanthropic dollars that might be better spent elsewhere, they are the kinds of projects that can spark the imagination and serve as a catalyst to raise awareness and spur technological innovation.

 LOOKING FORWARD: When it comes to scientific research and ocean conservation, Waitt is really just getting started, so look for his future philanthropy to build on the results of the initiatives he currently supports.
 In ocean conservation, look for the support of smaller-scale projects and awareness initiatives that seek to replicate his success in violence prevention.